XXPerez/Codeigniter4Modular/README.md

 | app/ | Modules/ | Users/ | Validation/ |
 | app/ | Modules/ | Users/ | Views/ |

-This repository holds a composer-installable app starter.
+This repository holds a composer-installable app starter, with jQuery, Bootstrap4, and Login/Register fully working module examples
 It has been built from the
 [development repository](https://github.com/codeigniter4/CodeIgniter4).